ilarele/torch_examples/README.md

 ##DatasetSplits##
-* mean, stdv of the dataset
+* mean, stdv, classLabels for the dataset

 ##Model##
 A model contains the net architecture, the criterion and the feval function (forward and backward steps).
 It also contains code for generating adversarial examples.